onfido/react-native-sdk/README.md

 },
 ```
 2. Navigate to the iOS folder ```cd ios```, and open your XCode workspace.
-3. Follow the instruction here to add a new custom language or override existing translations [Localisation section of iOS SDK repo](https://medium.com/lean-localization/ios-localization-tutorial-938231f9f881).
+3. Follow the instructions in the [Localisation section of iOS SDK repo](https://medium.com/lean-localization/ios-localization-tutorial-938231f9f881) to add a new custom language or override existing translations.
 4. [Here are the keys that need to be translated](https://github.com/onfido/onfido-ios-sdk/blob/master/localization/Localizable_EN.strings).

 ## Creating checks